 The Linha 18 departs from the Museu do Carro Elétrico (GPS: 41.14744, -8.63298) and climbs uphill to the historic centre and does a loop around the grand Hospital Santo Antonio.
 The Linha 18 connects with the Linha 22 at the Carmo stop and connects to the Linha 1 at the Museu Electrico.
 Most passengers board the tram at the Carmo stop in the Praça de Parada Leitão.

 This route passes few tourist attractions and will be the least interesting for visitors.
-One advantage is that as it is the quietest Tram route and there will usually be seats available, making it a good choice for a busy summers day when the other routes will be crowded.
+One advantage is that it is the quietest Tram route, so there will usually be seats available, making it a good choice for a busy summer’s day, when the other routes will be crowded.

 A single ride on the tram costs €3 and a two-day unlimited pass is €10 (€5 fora child ticket).
 This unlimited pass only covers the historic trams and does not include any of the other public transport in Porto.
 The two-day pass is rarely worth the price as there are only three tram lines, and a trip to Foz (Linha 1) only requires two singles (€6 total).
 The Linha 1 tram is the more expensive way to travel to the Foz district than taking the 500 bus route (Tram €3, bus €1.95).